MenonVishnu/MenonVishnu/README.md

 <ul>
   <li>💡 Passionate about solving logic-based problems.</li>
-  <li>🌱 Currently learning new technologies and improving coding skills.</li>
+  <li>🌱 Currently learning new technologies and implementing them.</li>
   <li>🚀 Looking for new opportunities to grow as a developer.</li>
 </ul>